MethodologyMethodologyCoverage

 Limitations

-Historical depth: Data begins October 2025.
-Single-point YoY comparisons require 12 months of history (available October 2026); statistically meaningful YoY trend analysis requires 24 months (available October 2027).
+• Historical depth: data begins October 2025.
+Single-point YoY comparisons available October 2026; statistically meaningful YoY trend analysis October 2027.

-OTA vs. direct pricing: OTA prices may differ slightly from cruise line websites.
-We're building direct API integrations to enhance accuracy.
+• OTA vs. direct pricing: OTA prices may differ slightly from cruise-line websites.
+We're exploring direct data integrations to enhance accuracy.

-Inventory visibility: We capture prices, not remaining cabin counts.
-We see that a Balcony is priced at $200/night but not whether 5 or 500 cabins remain at that price.
+• Inventory visibility: we capture prices, not remaining cabin counts—we see that a Balcony is priced at $200/night, but not whether 5 or 500 cabins remain.

-Repositioning cruises: Sailings where embark ≠ disembark are included and tagged.
-Pricing dynamics differ from round-trip itineraries.
+• Repositioning cruises: sailings where embark ≠ disembark are included and tagged; their pricing dynamics differ from round-trips.

 Data Quality Philosophy